dreamcatcher-tech/network/Inbox/2023-02-27 1536 HAMT shared caching.md

 Ideally start streaming the whole CAR down to the client.
 This stops spreading the load, but CAR could be fetched in parallel ?
 Need to rollup and have a wantlist for a whole pulse ?

+## Initial load
+When browser loads and realizes it is missing something from the server, it can request the diff stream.
+It could request across multiple peers by segmenting these requests up somehow.

+## RTT the killer
+Currently each pulse takes 500ms to resolve, which at one pulse at a time means 20k customers will take 5.5 hours to load.
+Trouble is that maybe the hamt takes a while to load ?

+Getting each pulse load time down, as well as letting concurrent fetching occuring with no impact on resolve time is best.

+Next best is providing some cache restoration methods, like mass loading from the server.

+Loading from disk makes the subsequent loads much faster.

+The size of the Blocks is a problem too - a 32 byte block is a total waste, since to ask for it tool 32bytes of CID, at least

+If we could ask for a block + its links, this could be faster ?

+## Sync template
+Skipping parts of a pulse that are just not needed can go faster too, like a lite Crisp.
+Could strip down to being just the state, covenant, and channelsHamt with a shortcut to latest.
+Provide an overlay template that is used to discern what to inflate or not.
+Then, the pulses can have these quick keys flattened to reduce the RTT to get a pulse.
+Hamts can be downloaded as a single item, to keep things rapid.

+## Concurrent websockets
+Opening up multiple libp2p streams may permit more thruput in a given time.
+Browsers have limits at something like 4 concurrent, but we should use this to get the most possible data rate ?